-In closing, we want to thank our members for your continued support and business in 2020, and we look forward to a more normal business year in 2021.
+In closing, we want to thank our members for your ongoing support of Prairie Centre, and we look forward to serving your needs in 2022.

-We also want to thank the Board of Directors, Management and Staff for your commitment to serving our members during one of the most difficult years in our history.
+We also want to thank the Board of Directors, management, and staff for your commitment and dedication to serving our members.